betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 > Sustainability is a measure of the cost to maintain and improve a product over its lifetime.

-With this latter cost/feasibility focus in mind, we define three different **Levels of Sustainable Software**:
+With this latter viability/cost perspective in mind, we define three different **Levels of Sustainable Software**:

 * **Weak Definition**: The same team of developers that originally created the software can continue to add new features and fix bugs in the software at a reasonable cost (i.e., where starting from scratch would be more expensive, even in the long term).

-* **Medium Definition**: New developers can reasonably make contributions to the software but these contributions are integrated back by the original development team.
+* **Medium Definition**: New developers can reasonably make contributions to the software, but these contributions are integrated back by the original development team.

 * **Strong Definition**: A different set of developers from the original developers can take over new feature development and bug fixes, and the original developers can go away (and the new team can do so cheaper than starting over from scratch).

 The ultimate instance of the "Strong Definition" is  the **Extreme Use Case for Sustainable Software**:

-Your project uses some external software Package X in such a way that it would be very difficult and expensive to rip it out and/or change the code to use something else.
+> Your project uses some external software Package X in such a way that it would be very difficult and expensive to rip it out and/or change the code to use something else.
 At some point, the developers of Package X go away, and no one is left in the development community to help extend or support Package X.
+Therefore, your project is forced to sustain software Package X for its own usage for a reasonable time horizon.

-What technical properties of Package X would make it so that you could continue support (with reasonable cost and risk) your own project's usage of Package X, which includes activities like adding some new features, porting to new platforms and compilers, and fixing bugs (i.e., that may be exposed by adding new features and porting to new platforms and upgrading upstream dependencies)?
+What technical properties of Package X would make it so that your project could continue to sustain (with reasonable cost and risk) your own project's usage of Package X, which includes activities like adding some new features, porting to new platforms and compilers, and fixing bugs (i.e., that may be exposed by adding new features and porting to new platforms and upgrading upstream dependencies)?

 ### Key Technical Properties of Sustainable Software